sPuntinG/GenGen_Rworkshop2023/README.md

 # GenGen_Rworkshop2023

 This is the material for the "**GenGen Workshop: R for Reproducible Research and Data Wrangling**" by *Giulia Puntin* (JLU Giessen, Germany) (me 😉).

-Feel free to download 📥 and play around with it!
+Feel free to 📥download, 🐱‍💻play around with it, and 💬get in touch if you have any feedback or comments!

 ----------------------------------